-29. The Committee reiterates its concern regarding the State party's reservation to article 11, paragraph 1, of the Convention and remains concerned by the continuing vertical and horizontal occupational segregation, the persistent wage gap between women and men and the lack of a legal definition and prohibition of sexual harassment.
-The Committee expresses its concern that the paid maternity leave of 16 weeks applies only to citizen births and that single unwed mothers do not get the same benefits as married women.
-The Committee is deeply concerned by the cases in which pregnant employees were forced to resign.
+29. The Committee reiterates its concern about the State party's reservation to article 11, paragraph 1, of the Convention and remains concerned at the continuing vertical and horizontal occupational segregation, the persistent wage gap between women and men, and the lack of a legal definition and prohibition of sexual harassment.
+The Committee expresses its concern that the paid maternity leave of 16 weeks applies only to citizen births, and that single unwed mothers do not get the same benefits as married women.
+The Committee is deeply concerned at the cases where pregnant female employees were forced to resign.